| Photo by Jim Tracy |

 Edom Dies

-3 The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, "Who shall bring me down to the ground?"
+3 The pride of your heart has deceived you, you who live in the hidden fortresses in the mountains; you say in your heart, "Who can pull me down to the ground?"

 Edom was located in the hill area to the southeast of Judah.
 This was a very fortified area easily defended from attack.